dotnet/android/Documentation/guides/BuildProcess.md

   (`.apk`).
 Use with `/p:Configuration=Release` to generate self-contained "Release" packages.

-- **StartAndroidActivity** &ndash; Starts *launch* activity on the device or the running emulator.
-The launch activity can be overriden by the `$(AndroidLaunchActivity)` property.
+- **StartAndroidActivity** &ndash; Starts the default activity on the device or the running emulator.
+To start a different activity, set the `$(AndroidLaunchActivity)` property to the activity name.

-  Added in Xamarin.Android v10.3.

   This is equivalent to `adb shell am start @PACKAGE_NAME@/$(AndroidLaunchActivity)`.

+  Added in Xamarin.Android 10.2.

 - **StopAndroidPackage** &ndash; Completely stops the application package on the device or the running emulator.

-  Added in Xamarin.Android v10.3.

   This is equivalent to `adb shell am force-stop @PACKAGE_NAME@`.

+  Added in Xamarin.Android 10.2.

 - **UpdateAndroidResources** &ndash; Updates the `Resource.designer.cs` file.
 This target is usually called by the IDE when new resources are added to the project.

-- **BuildAndStartAotProfiling** &ndash; Builds the package with embedded AOT profiler, sets the AOT profiler socket port to `$(AndroidAotProfilerPort)` and starts the *launch* activity.
+- **BuildAndStartAotProfiling** &ndash; Builds the app with an embedded AOT profiler, sets the profiler TCP port to `$(AndroidAotProfilerPort)`, and starts the default activity.

+  The default TCP port is `9999`.

-  Added in Xamarin.Android v10.3.
+  Added in Xamarin.Android 10.2.

-- **FinishAotProfiling** &ndash; Collects the AOT profiler data from the device or the emulator through sockets port `$(AndroidAotProfilerPort)` and writes them to `$(AndroidAotCustomProfilePath)`.
+- **FinishAotProfiling** &ndash; Collects the AOT profiler data from the device or emulator through the TCP port `$(AndroidAotProfilerPort)` and writes them to `$(AndroidAotCustomProfilePath)`.

   The default values for port and custom profile are `9999` and `custom.aprof`.

-  The `aprofutil` call may be extended with `$(AProfUtilExtraOptions)`, to pass additional options.
+  To pass additional options to `aprofutil`, set them in the `$(AProfUtilExtraOptions)` property.

   This is equivalent to: